wyattweeks/MapR-ES-DB-Spark-Payments/README.md

         curl -sSk -X POST -u ${MAPR_ADMIN}:${MAPR_ADMIN_PASSWORD} "${MCS_URL}/rest/stream/topic/info?path=/user/mapr/demo.mapr.com/streams/paystream&topic=payments" | python -m json.tool

 [Carol's Blog](https://mapr.com/blog/streaming-data-pipeline-transform-store-explore-healthcare-dataset-mapr-db/) from which this Demo originated.
 Thanks Carol!

-[SE private Git Repository for this Demo](http://git.se.corp.maprtech.com/wweeks/MapR-ES-DB-Spark-Payments.git) , the master repo for this SE Cluster version of the Demo.

-[Tableau Desktop Licenses for SE's](https://docs.google.com/spreadsheets/d/1A1OGD0mY-eLSBM7hgU7eRx45PXt4oohRVv6493IdJJM/edit#gid=193582544) , as tracked by the FE team.

 [mapr-db-60-getting-started](https://github.com/mapr-demos/mapr-db-60-getting-started) to learn Discover how to use DB Shell, Drill and OJAI to query and update documents, but also how to use indexes.